box-project/box/doc/configuration.md

 If this parameter is set, then the value of [`banner`][banner] will be discarded.

+## Dumping the Composer autoloader (`dump-autoload`)

+By default, Box will dump the Composer autoload with the [classmap authoritative mode][composer-classmap-authoritative] and the [`--no-dev` option][composer-no-dev-option] which disables the `autoload-dev` rules.
+This is however done only if a `composer.json` file could be found.

+The dumping of the autoloader will be _ignored_ if the `composer.json` file could be found.

+The autoloader is dumped at the end of the process to ensure it will take into account the eventual modifications done by the [compactors][compactors] process.

 ## Compactors (`compactors`)

 The compactors (`string[]`) setting is a list of file contents compacting classes that must be registered.
 A file